-Additionally, the institute has aided in shaping shaping a number of books and grants, and several national fellowships, as well as a numerous professional papers and presentations.
+The institute’s fellowship program has aided in shaping a number of books and grants, and several national fellowships, as well as numerous professional papers and presentations.
 More fundamentally, however, the institute has helped faculty in generating several new courses and in redesigning many others in order to incorporate a more explicit focus on ethics.